-There are four ways to get what you want: receive it as a gift, make it, take it, or trade for it.
+There are four ways to get what you want: gift, make, take, or trade.

 I'm an Associate Professor of Economics in the Winklevoss School of Business at Grove City College and a Research Fellow at the Independent Institute.
-My academic research, which draws on market process, property rights, and public choice traditions, has appeared in the Journal of Business Venturing (Best Paper of 2022), Public Choice, and the International Review of Law and Economics.
-But much of my work reaches beyond the academy.
-Through my books No Free Lunch and Mere Economics, my blog Marginalia, and writing in the Wall Street Journal, The Hill, and elsewhere, I invite curious readers and skeptics alike to embrace the economic point of view.
+My academic research, drawing on market process, property rights, and public choice traditions, has appeared in the Journal of Business Venturing (Best Paper of 2022), Public Choice, and the International Review of Law and Economics.
+Much of my work reaches beyond the academy.
+Through my books No Free Lunch and Mere Economics, my blog Marginalia, and writing in the Wall Street Journal, The Hill, and elsewhere, I invite curious readers and skeptics to embrace the economic point of view.

 Felix, qui potuit rerum cognoscere causas.